 At P1487.13

-f) Following aSlotTime of idle medium, which occurs immediately after any of these conditions, a) to f), is met for the EDCAF.
+f) Following aSlotTime of idle medium, which occurs immediately after any of these conditions, a) to e), is met for the EDCAF.

 At P1487.16

-On these specific slot boundaries, each EDCAF shall make a determination to perform one and only one of the following functions:

-— Decrement the backoff timer.

-— Initiate the transmission of a frame exchange sequence.

-— Invoke the backoff procedure due to an internal collision.

-— Do nothing.

-NOTE—If an EDCAF gains access to the channel and transmits MSDUs, A-MSDUs, or MMPDUs from a secondary

-AC, the EDCAF of the secondary AC is not affected by this operation.
-If the EDCAF of a secondary AC experiences an

-internal collision with the EDCAF that gained access to the channel, it performs the backoff procedure regardless of the

-transmission of any of its MSDUs, A-MSDUs, or MMPDUs (see 10.22.2.6 (Sharing an EDCA TXOP)).

-At each of the above-described specific slot boundaries,
+At each of the above-described specific slot boundaries:

-each EDCAF shall decrement the backoff timer if the backoff timer for that EDCAF has a nonzero value.
+Either each EDCAF shall decrement the backoff counter if the backoff counter for that EDCAF has a nonzero value.

-At each of the above-described specific slot boundaries, each EDCAF shall initiate a transmission sequence if
+Or each EDCAF shall initiate a transmission sequence if

 — There is a frame available for transmission at that EDCAF, and

-— The backoff timer for that EDCAF has a value of 0, and
+— The backoff counter for that EDCAF has a value of 0, and

 — Initiation of a transmission sequence is not allowed to commence at this time for an EDCAF of higher UP.

-At each of the above-described specific slot boundaries, each EDCAF shall report an internal collision (which is handled in 10.22.2.4 (Obtaining an EDCA TXOP)) if
+Or each EDCAF shall report an internal collision (which is handled in 10.22.2.4 (Obtaining an EDCA TXOP)) if

 — There is a frame available for transmission at that EDCAF, and